XinyueZ/AndroidFaceMaskDetection/README.md

 Use [CameraX](https://developer.android.com/training/camerax) to get camera preview(live-screen) without distinguishing camera and camera2.

-Use on-device machine-learning framework [Tensorflow-Lite](https://www.tensorflow.org/lite) for local model prediction.
+Use on-device machine-learning framework [Tensorflow-Lite](https://www.tensorflow.org/lite) for local model prediction, no cloud network requred, totally offline.

 Use Android's gradle tool `>= 4.1.0` to generate client [Tensorflow-Lite](https://www.tensorflow.org/lite) model proxy easily.
+With the new Tool, the proxy of the model can be generated without having to feel discouraged about complicated byte operations.

 📝: The CameraX and TF-lite APIs are still not in RELEASE, all APIs and usage of them could be changed in the future.

 # Tech stack

 - [CameraX](https://developer.android.com/training/camerax)
+    - [CameraX](https://developer.android.com/training/camerax) is the modern camera API of Android development, back-port to Android 5.
+Saving code to determine camera and camera2 because of Android's version fragments.
+    - Constraint the camera inside a lifecycle(`androidx.camera.lifecycle`), don't need to care of disposing and resource wasting, there will be no more memory leaks.
+    - Setup camera with new configurable binding logic on the lifecycle.

 - [Tensorflow-Lite](https://www.tensorflow.org/lite)
+    - [Tensorflow-Lite](https://www.tensorflow.org/lite), on-device local ML framework.

 - Android's gradle tool `>= 4.1.0`: Android Studio 4.1 is at-least required.

 - [ActivityResultContract](https://developer.android.com/reference/androidx/activity/result/contract/ActivityResultContract) (still WIP for camera permission handling)

-# Intro

-[CameraX](https://developer.android.com/training/camerax) is the modern camera API of Android development, back-port to Android 5.
-Saving code to determine camera and camera2 because of Android's version fragments.

-Constraint the camera inside a lifecycle(`androidx.camera.lifecycle`), don't need to care of disposing and resource wasting.

-Setup camera with new configurable binding logic on the lifecycle.

-## How does CameraX work
+# How does CameraX work

 1. Create `ExecutorService` for processing bitmap or image analysis.
 2. Require camera permission if the permission is not granted.